 But don’t fret!
 If you don’t want to splurge on the premium expensive restaurants located along Shinjuku and Ginza, go for the slightly cheaper options like smaller cluster restaurants within departmental stores or streets/ alleys at night selling street food.

-A bento meal before discount can costs about $10 -12, but gets reduced by 50% after certain hours.

-Piss Alley was an awesome place we discovered and sells amazing Yakitori – barbequed right in front of you over a bed of charcoal.
-Come here for a snack and a glass of local Japanese whisky after your dinner to well up your taste buds again.
-Each stick can range between USD$2 – $5.

-Costs of this BBQ buffet place per person – with a beer: USD$16

-If you are a fan of raw fish and sashimi, always pay a visit to the fish market to get them straight from the source.
-Some of the shops there can be on the higher side, but don’t just walk into any shop, but hunt about longer for a more reasonably priced fish shop.

-Costs for this delicacy: USD$25

-Updated copy | But don’t fret!
-If you don’t want to splurge on the premium expensive restaurants located along Shinjuku and Ginza, go for the slightly cheaper options like smaller cluster restaurants within departmental stores or streets/ alleys at night selling street food.

-A bento meal before discount can costs about $10 -12, but gets reduced by 50% after certain hours.
+A bento meal before the discount can cost about US$10 -12, but gets reduced by 50% after certain hours.

 Piss Alley was an awesome place we discovered and sells amazing Yakitori – barbequed right in front of you over a bed of charcoal.
 Come here for a snack and a glass of local Japanese whisky after your dinner to well up your taste buds again.
 Each stick can range between USD$2 – $5.

 Costs of this BBQ buffet place per person – with a beer: USD$16

 If you are a fan of raw fish and sashimi, always pay a visit to the fish market to get them straight from the source.
 Some of the shops there can be on the higher side, but don’t just walk into any shop, but hunt about longer for a more reasonably priced fish shop.

 Costs for this delicacy: USD$25